 While most healthy Labradors have wide clear nasal openings, these can become blocked temporarily.
 An obstruction may be a symptom of a nasty infection or more serious type of blockage.

-In most cases, a blocked nose is the result of a build up of mucous as a result of a respiratory infection, together with inflammation of the airway.
+In most cases, a blocked nose is the result of a build up of mucous as a result of a respiratory infection, together with inflammation of the airways.

 Like people, dogs are susceptible to upper respiratory infections.
-Infections like Kennel Cough – a kind of canine flu – may cause airways to become blocked and inflammed and trigger temporary snoring.
+Infections like Kennel Cough – a kind of canine flu – may cause airways to become blocked and inflamed, and can trigger temporary snoring.

 If that is the case, the snoring should clear up once the dog recovers.